bign8/bign8.github.io/_drafts/gps-backed-ntp.md

 ### Surviving GPSD restarts
-Now, the way the code works is fine, but it if gpsd restarts for any-reason, or if a listener of the socket joins and leaves again (like I did continually while verify the changes), this script currently just hard exits.
-So, now to have the modify logic be able to restart and handle the case where the consumer of the fifo socket disappears and results in `BrokenPipeError`'s
+Now, the way the code works is fine, but if gpsd restarts for any-reason, or if a listener of the socket joins and leaves again (like I did continually while verifying changes), this script currently hard exits.
+Now we must modify the logic to restart and handle the case where the consumer of the fifo socket disappears and results in `BrokenPipeError`'s.

 ```python
 # omitted - imports / modify / mkfifo